Shortly after the WhatsApp Business app was released, Facebook opened access to the WhatsApp API with medium and large business needs in mind.

 The WhatsApp Business API allows developers to build tools that remove these limitations and add features to extend the functionality of WhatsApp.
 The API is extremely flexible and the features are only limited by the tool businesses integrate with or create.

-WhatsApp Business App vs WhatsApp Business API - What are the differences?
+Differences between WhatsApp Business App vs WhatsApp Business API

 Before diving deeper into the discussion, let me give you a quick summary of the differences between the Business App and the Whatsapp API.